slurmulon/bach/README.md

  - [X] General work towards making the tracks iterable in a normalized fashion
  - [ ] Destructured list assignments
  - [ ] Application of collection variables (i.e. dereference and flatten value into surrounding list)
- - [ ] Allow user to define sections of a track that should loop forever (`!Loop`)
+ - [ ] Allow user to define sections of a track that should loop forever
  - [ ] Allow track linking with Hypermedia
  - [ ] Linkable sections with unique namespaces so that end users may bookmark and/or track progress, or specify areas to loop
- - [ ] Hide Chord or Scale (so it's only functionally relevant and not highlighted to the user)
+ - [X] Hide Chord or Scale (so it's only functionally relevant and not highlighted to the user)
- - [ ] Note fitness / quality data (i.e. how well it fits a given scale or chord in the current context)
  - [x] Arbitrary classification of notes (i.e. `Note('C2', class: "blue")`)
  - [x] Chord voicings/inversions (i.e. `Chord('C2maj7', inversion: 1)`)
  - [x] Traids (root, 1st, 2nd)